mateuszstompor/rhce-ex294-exam/questions/20. Advanced SSH/exercise.md

 * Is executed against `database` group
 * Uses system role selinux to enable enforcing mode and allow connection on port 20022
 * Reboots machines as the last task that playbook executes

-Ensure that after reboot firewalld service is running, selinux mode set to `enforcing` and the machine can be accessed by both ports
+* Ensure that during playbook execution at least one server is available, configure it to run sequentially Ensure that after reboot firewalld service is running, selinux mode set to `enforcing` and the machine can be accessed by both ports

 You can use below command to verify the result